sam-ludlow/mame-ao/README.md

 - After mame-ao has fully started the web UI will apear in the default browser.
 - You can access it at http://127.0.0.1:12380/.
 - Just click on image to start the machine.
+Select machine query profiles using the drop-down.
-- If the machine has software it will be listed, click what you want to run.
+- If the machine has software it will be listed, you can change software list using the drop-down, click what you want to run.
 - Click back on the mame-ao console window to see what it's doing

 ## System requirements